FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: INTRODUCTION

-As to visuo-motor sensors, existing optical tactile sensors~\cite{yuan2017gelsight, gelsightmini, taylor2022gelslim} are often bulky, limiting their integration with diverse end‐effectors, given the cost to fabricate and narrow Field of View (FoV).
-Moreover, they lack the modularity required for rapid adaptation across diverse embodiments.
-On the data collection side, some prior protocols are not optimized for high-fidelity tactile data collection.
-Systems that rely on motion-capture with AR/VR visualization~\cite{chen2024arcap, wang2024dexcap, xue2025reactive} or primary-replica teleoperation rigs~\cite{aldaco2024aloha, fu2024mobile, wu2023gello} capture accurate camera views and joint trajectories.
-They conversely offer no direct, real-time tactile signals, and impose fixed robot setup with complex calibration or high latency.
-Handheld data collection paradigms~\cite{chi2024universal, wu2024fast} release the human operators from robot embodiment, and yet transmit tactile cues through long mechanical linkages, hindering direct tactile feedback and precise measurement of instantaneous tactile signals.
+Early efforts concentrated on collecting data using sensors mounted on robots~\cite{lin2025learning, huang20243d}, which limit the flexibility for scaling visuo-tactile data.
+Systems that rely on motion-capture with AR/VR visualization~\cite{xue2025reactive} or primary-replica teleoperation rigs~\cite{fu2024mobile} capture accurate camera views and trajectories.
+They conversely offer no direct, real-time tactile signals, and impose a fixed robot setup with complex calibration or high latency.
+Handheld data collection paradigms~\cite{chi2024universal, zhaxizhuoma2025fastumi} release the human operators from robot embodiment.
+However, these methods typically rely on SLAM and IMU fusion for localization, which introduces significant positioning errors that are particularly detrimental to tactile perception.
+Moreover, they transmit tactile cues through long mechanical linkages, hindering direct tactile feedback and precise measurement of instantaneous tactile signals.

+The inefficiency and lack of real-time tactile feedback in current data collection setups compromise data quality, limit scalability, and pose a risk of sensor damage during operation.
+Consequently, existing visuo-tactile datasets~\cite{dou2024tactile,cheng2025touch100k} are largely confined to specific perception tasks or lack the diversity and precision required for generalizable visuo-tactile policy learning across diverse manipulation scenarios.